fbpx

 What happens if I crash my leased car?
 Will I still have to pay for it?

-If you have an accident and damage your leased car, your comprehensive car insurance will cover the cost of repair or replacement.
-It’s important to contact your leasing company as soon as possible after the accident and they will arrange for towing and repair or replacement of your vehicle.
-However, you will still have to pay the lease on your car while the repairs or replacement is being organised, even if no replacement is sourced.
+If you have an accident and damage your leased car, your comprehensive car insurance may cover the cost of repair or replacement.
+It’s important to contact your leasing company as soon as possible after the accident.
+However, you will still have to pay the lease on your car while the repairs or replacement is being organised, even if no replacement is sourced or if it’s written off.

 Will my vehicle lease show up in my credit report?

 Yes – all financial agreements you sign are visible on your credit report.
-If you make all of your lease payments on time, this could have a positive effect on your credit score.
+If you make all of your lease payments on time, this could have a positive effect on your personal or business credit score.

 Is insurance more expensive on a leased car?